 Spike Island is a place for sharing ideas and engaging in critical dialogue.
 We continue to champion, collaborate with, support and give voice to a diverse range of artists – including Black artists and others who are underrepresented within the sector – as part of our ongoing commitment to social justice and anti-racism.
 But there is much more to do, and so we will continue to listen to and learn from others in order to further tackle any barriers to entry or collaboration.

 We also recognise that we need to hold a mirror up to ourselves.
 Although we consider ourselves allies, there is no doubt that we can be better allies.
-As with many arts organisations, our commitment to diversity is well demonstrated by our artistic programme, and yet we fall short when it comes to our governance, staffing and engagement with our communities.
-We therefore commit to transforming our working culture, HR practices and consultation processes in order to make our organisation more representative of our city.
+Our commitment to equality, diversity and inclusion is well demonstrated by our artistic programme, but we know that we could and should do much more to engage diverse communities through our governance and staffing.
+We must transform our working culture in order to make Spike Island more representative of our city.